 Question: Is Xenium compatible with tissues expressing a reporter protein such as GFP?

 Loss of endogenous fluorescence in the Xenium Assay workflow (as described above) may not be associated with a loss of protein structure.
-If reporter readout is desired is desired, and protein structure maintained, the allele may be detected with antibody staining.
+If reporter readout is desired, and protein structure maintained, the allele may be detected with antibody staining.

-Considerations for protein-based detection via IF (unsupported and low risk):
+Considerations for protein-based detection via IF (unsupported):

 Antibody-based detection methods (immunofluorescence labeling, IF immunohistochemistry (IHC) staining) may enable reporter gene detection paired with Xenium.
 Please refer to the Post-Xenium In Situ Applications: Immunofluorescence, H&E, and Visium CytAssist Spatial Gene Expression Technical Note for additional details on post-Xenium Staining.
 We have not tested this specifically on tissue expressing reporter alleles.
 In summary, protein-based detection of reporter genes may be theoretically possible, but untested.

-**While tissues expressing fluorescent proteins may be compatible with Xenium, dyes that are fluorescent are not likely to be quenched as part of the assay workflow and thus are high risk for Xenium failures.***
+**While tissues expressing fluorescent proteins may be compatible with Xenium, dyes that are fluorescent are not likely to be quenched as part of the assay workflow and thus are higher risk for Xenium failures.***

 Products: Xenium In Situ Gene Expression